 Certification schemes are programmes that aim to increase customer awareness of the environmental impact and sustainability of their food purchasing choices.
 It is a means of communicating to customers that the product is sourced from well-managed farming or agricultural systems that really focus on issues related to the sustainable use of resources.

 Certification is the procedure by which a third party gives assurance that a product process or service conforms to specified requirements and should be based on a range of inspection activities and carried out by a competent and recognised certification body.

-Friend of the Earth has developed a set of certification standards for farming and agricultural products that provide tools for minimising the negative effects of aquaculture operations, and ensuring that fisheries respect the marine environment, thus preserving natural resources for the future.
+Friend of the Earth has developed a set of certification standards for farming and agricultural products.

 Friend of the Earth certified products are subject to strict independent audits that verify both environmental and social standards.